ASSERT-KTH/assert-gold-mine/docs/compute.md

 This document describes the alternatives we have to run our experiments.

-## Physical machines hosted in Assert
+## 1. Physical machines hosted in Assert

 * Individual NUC (@Ye)
 * The Repairnator machine
 * The Pellow machine
 * More machines to come?

-## Dedicated server hosted at PDC  (Down now :( )
+## 2. Shared Unix servers from KTH/EECS

-We have a server at PDC.
-Docker is available.
+Connection through SSH, see <https://intra.kth.se/en/it/arbeta-pa-distans/unix/servers-1.971157>

-Expert in the team for questions: Javier and Nicolas
+(Martin uses `tray`)

-## SNIC
+## 3. SNIC Cluster

 We have SNIC projects in two clusters, HPC2N and PDC.